Wedding cake display ideas: 7 tips to choose your wedding table set up

 2. Think about your wedding cake stand

-Don’t get us wrong: we’re not anti the classic silver cake stand, because in the right setting it can look fantastic!
-However, many couples don’t know about the other options that are out there, and as the cake stand or even, no cake stand can totally change the look of your cake, we always recommend assessing the alternatives.
-In fact, we also always consider your wedding cake display ideas, and especially the cake stand, when it comes to designing your cake.
+Don’t get us wrong: we’re not anti the classic silver cake stand.
+In the right setting it can look fantastic!
+However, many couples don’t know about the other options that are out there.
+The cake stand or even, no cake stand can totally change the look of your cake, so we always recommend assessing the alternatives.
+In fact, when we start discussing designing your wedding cake with you we always ask about the style and type of cake stand you might be considering.

 Here’s what we mean:

-Option B – your exquisite five tier wedding cake styled on a statement cake stand, tall table (no round table insight) with gorgeous Spring light flooding the room behind your showstopper.
+Option B as shown below – your exquisite five tier wedding cake styled on a statement cake stand, tall table (no round table insight) with gorgeous Spring light flooding the room behind your showstopper.
 Now your guests will remember your wedding cake for all the right reasons!
 The absolute epitome of a wedding cake display.

 Wedding cake display ideas goals!